greenioty/SPH_bioponic_system/grow_seedlings/README.md

-# How to grow seeds?
+# How to grow seedlings?

 # Material